bertolinocastro/logbuch/README.md

 ---
 ###### `-g/--git` option

+_Warning: Bash Completion is not working properly with this option when a `git`'s option is typed right after the `--`.
+I made a Pull Request to the Click developers in order to solve this.
+As soon as possible I will update this._

 This option is just a convenience to use `git` inside your ___Projects___ root folder without walking into it.
 In order to use it properly, you must pass double dashes `--` right after `-g/--git`, else Logbuch will understand any dash-started string as another option.